 Enrolling as an Individual

-If you are an individual or sole proprietor/single person business, sign in with your Apple ID to get started.
+If you are an individual or sole proprietor/single person business, get started by signing in with your Apple ID with two-factor authentication turned on.
 You’ll need to provide basic personal information, including your legal name and address.

 Enrolling as an Organization

-If you’re enrolling your organization, you’ll need an Apple ID as well as the following to get started:
+If you’re enrolling your organization, you’ll need an Apple ID with two-factor authentication turned on, as well as the following to get started:

 A D-U-N-S® Number